xalkan/techtrain/src/pages/home/index.md

   secondCTA:
     heading: Volunteer to Present
     linkType: external
-    linkURL: 'mailto:contact@js-wakanda.org'
+    linkURL: 'mailto:shahidalyk@gmail.com'
     subHeading: Want to present at an upcoming meetup?
 Contact us.
 seo:
-  browserTitle: JS Wakanda
+  browserTitle: Tech Train
   description: >-
-    JavaScript meetup group in Wakanda where JavaScript developers get together for presentations and to meet others in the community.
+    Meetup group in Islamabad, Pakistan where engineers get together to learn and meet others in the community.
-  title: JavaScript Wakanda
+  title: Tech Train
 ---